dkaberna/microservices-fastapi-kubernetes/README.md

 [![FastAPI](https://img.shields.io/badge/FastAPI-005571?style=for-the-badge&logo=fastapi)](https://github.com/tiangolo/fastapi)

 ### Project Description
-Purpose of this project is to showcase a fairly complex microservice architecture that was originally inspired by a [freeCodeCamp.org](https://www.freecodecamp.org/) hands-on tutorial and accompanying [YouTube video](https://www.youtube.com/watch?v=hmkF77F9TLw).
+Purpose of this project is to showcase a fairly complex microservice architecture using the following technology stack:

 This project has been subsequently enhanced with more robust capabilities based on the following technology stack: